NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/cloud control interface (CCI)/How Private is Your Private Cloud. Security Analysis of Cloud Control Interfaces.md

 Project:
   - SLR
 ---

-> [!warning] What is a CCI
-> A CCI is a self-service interface that allows starting or stopping VMs.
-These interfaces may be based on any standardized technology (XML/SOAP, REST/HTTP, JSON, AJAX, etc.), and often use a web interface as client
+A CCI is a self-service interface that allows starting or stopping VMs.
+These interfaces may be based on any standardized technology (XML/SOAP, REST/HTTP, JSON, AJAX, etc.), and often use a web interface as client.
+The CCIs have public parts that can be exploited.
+XSS, CSRF, RCE were found in 3 popular IaaS platforms

 ## Context